sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 The `train` method of this class should take a Vector of tokenized training sentences (each as its own Vector) and return a new `NgramModel` with parameters based on Maximum Likelihood Estimates from the training data.

+Since we are modeling full sentences, be sure to make use of the special start and end tokens during training.
+However, you should not use them for unigram models.

 ### Trying out the model